apollographql/apollo-tooling/packages/apollo/README.md

                          if using the `--header` flag.

   --key=key              The API key to use for authentication to Apollo
-                         Graph Manager
 ```

 _See code: [src/commands/service/list.ts](https://github.com/apollographql/apollo-tooling/blob/master/packages/apollo/src/commands/service/list.ts)_

 ## `apollo service:push`

-Push a service definition to Apollo Graph Manager
+Push a service definition to Apollo

 ```
 USAGE